 An additional problem is related to the emphasis on performance measurement and management which, critics argue, has led the police to focus on high performance scores rather than crime prevention.
 Pre-emptive police work which may observers argued is the best way to prevent crime does not show up in performance measures.
-Also, given the performance targets some aspects of police work such as checking automobile drivers' sobriety is conducted with almost more attention to getting the numbers in than actually bringing crimilans to court.
+Also, given the performance targets some aspects of SGI 2016 | 21 Sweden Report police work such as checking automobile drivers' sobriety is conducted with almost more attention to getting the numbers in than actually bringing criminals to court.

-The percentage of "smaller" crimes, particularly smaller crimes such as theft or burglary, solved in Sweden is still lower than many citizens think is acceptable.
+The percentage of "smaller" crimes, particularly petty crimes such as theft and burglary, that are solved is still lower than many Swedish citizens think is acceptable.